turbopape/scheje/README.md

              (append '(1 2 3) '(4 5 6))))
 ;;=> '(1 2 3 4 5 6)
 ```
-The above example is the must-have *append* function, necessary for
-every decent scheme implementation!

 Also, *quote*, *quasiquote*, *unquote* and *unquote-splicing* are
 supported: